pyth-network/pyth-sdk-rs/pyth-sdk/README.md

 # Pyth Network Common Rust SDK

 This crate contains Pyth Network data structures that are shared across all Rust-based consumers of Pyth Network data.
-This crate is typically used in combination with a platform-specific crate such as [pyth-sdk-solana](../pyth-sdk-solana) or [pyth-sdk-cw](../pyth-sdk-cw).
+This crate is typically used in combination with a platform-specific crate such as [pyth-sdk-solana](../pyth-sdk-solana).

 ## Usage